mcdonc/.nixconfig/videos/musnix2/script.rst

   ``alsa_delay`` step above until there isn't.
 The settings that produce no artifacting are your actual lowest settings for period size and number.

-Now that I've figured out the optimum period size, period number, and systemic latency for my audio card, I'll enable and use ``wireplumber`` to do automatic configuration of PipeWire with these settings when it starts.
-Wireplumber is what notices audio devices as they're added to the system, and when it notices ours, we'd like it to remember that, for our audio card, it should interface at a low level with these settings.
+Now that I've figured out the optimum period size and period number, and the systemic latency for my audio card with that period size and number, I'll enable and use ``wireplumber`` to do automatic configuration of PipeWire with related settings when it starts.
+Wireplumber is the process that notices audio devices as they're added to the system, and when it notices ours, we'd like it to remember that, for our audio card, it should interface at a low level using these settings.

 We will create a file in ``/etc/wireplumber/main.lua.d/52-usb-ua25-config.lua`` to do this.
 When wireplumber starts, it will run the code in this file to